What tax incentives exist to help families pay for college?

 - Rather than offering a deduction for student loan interest, providing incentives for students to enroll in income-contingent repayment programs would reduce hardship in student debt repayment.

 Urban-Brookings Tax Policy Center.
-T15-0137.
-"Tax Benefit of Education credits and Student Loan Interest Deduction."
+T16-0174.
+"Tax Benefit of Education credits and Deduction for Student Loan Interest by Expanded Cash Income Percentile, 2016."

 Bulman, George B., and Caroline M. Hoxby.
 2015.
 “The Returns to the Federal Tax Credits for Higher Education.”
 NBER Working Paper No. 20833.
 Cambridge, MA: National Bureau of Economic Research.